 I’ll be the first to come out of the gate and admit this.
 Growing up with rich parents makes you weak.

-I come from an upper middle class family, which in today’s world means I never had to work for anything really.
+I come from an upper-middle-class family, which in today’s world means I never had to work for anything really.
 I never learned what it means to be hungry, both physically and psychologically.
-Learning comes easy to me, I breezed through school, so when life suddenly started to get serious, I was startled.
+Learning comes easy to me.
+I had an easy time in school.
+So when life suddenly got serious, I was surprised.